SymfonyCasts/asset-mapper/sfcasts/exclude-files.md

 php bin/console debug:asset
 ```

 *Awesome*. *This* is what we want to see.
-Because remember, every file we see
+Every file here will be dumped into the
+`/public/assets` directory.
+The fact that `assets/styles/app.css` is *not* here
-here will be dumped into the `/public/assets` directory.
-In other words our nice
+means that it will *not* be dumped into the `public/` directory.
-"source" `app.css` file - which does *not* need to be shareed publicly - *won't*
-be.

 I think it's time to deploy our site!
-Let's get a deploy setup next on platform.sh.
+Let's get a deploy set up next on platform.sh.